Elleaume/adada_project/README.md

 This database is a collection of facts about terrorist attacks from 1970-2017.
 The facts cover location, date, motive, and who claimed the attack and a very large variety of other very specific metrics. https://www.kaggle.com/START-UMD/gtd

 Also all the data from 1993 was lost during the digitalisation process.
 We plan to scrap to Wikipedias attacks for this year in the future.
+Another limitation regards entries before 1997.
+The entries were not quite as standardized, and certain parameters are missing for these attacks.
+Analysis according to some parameters may have to be done concerning only the data after 1997.

 From data collection, terrorists attacks from the last 50 years were reviewed to measure the extent of terrorist attacks around the world.
 More specifically by focusing on:
 - the number of attacks per year